 3. A detailed plan describing the methods by which the objectives will be achieved, including their sequence.
 A comprehensive evaluation plan is an essential component of the application.

 4. A description of the principal investigator's role and responsibilities.

 5. A description of all the project staff regardless of their funding source.
-It should include their title, qualifications, experience, percentage of time each will devote to the project, as well as the portion of their salary to be paid by the grant.
+It should include their title, qualifications, experience, percentage of time each will devote to the project, as well as that portion of their salary to be paid by the grant.

 6. A description of those activities related to, but not supported by the grant.

 7. A description of the involvement of other entities that will relate to the proposed project, if applicable.
 It should include commitments of support and a clear statement of their roles.